-As described in the Roles and Services section, only a Crypto Officer may replace a network module.
+As described in the "Roles and Services" section on page 6, only a Crypto Officer may replace a network module.
 If someone other than the Crypto Officer attempts to change a network module, the stickers over the network module slot will indicate tamper evidence.
 Thus, only valid network modules will be used and only the proper authority may change them.
-The Roles and Services section provides instructions to change network modules in a FIPS-approved manner.
+The "Physical Security" section on page 7 provides instructions to change network modules in a FIPS-approved manner.